-- extra sharp cheddar to garnish
+- extra-sharp cheddar to garnish

-Preheat oven to 400 degrees
+Preheat the oven to 400 degrees

-Garnish with bacon, freshly shredded sharp cheddar and flat leaf parsley.
+Garnish with bacon, freshly shredded sharp cheddar, and flat-leaf parsley.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2014.
-Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2022- 2014.
+Unauthorized use and duplication of this material or photos without express and written permission from this blog’s author or owner is strictly prohibited.
+Excerpts and links may be used, provided full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific directions to the original content.
 You may not copy and paste recipes to share on Social Platforms.